-It should be noted that due to the Covid 19 pandemic, the PCC elections scheduled for May 2020 were postponed until May 2021.
-Following the elections in May 2021, the PCC changed, with Donna Jones being elected the new PCC.
-The accounts for the period ended 31 March 2022 therefore cover the end of the term of office of the previous PCC, Michael Lane, and 11 months of the new term of office of the current PCC, Donna Jones.
+It should be noted that due to the Covid 19 pandemic, the PCC elections scheduled for May 2020 were postponed until May 2021, and that as a consequence the term of office of the PCC for this current term was amended to 3 years (from 4) from May 2021.
+The current PCC is Donna Jones.

 The Chief Constable has a statutory responsibility for the control, direction and delivery of operational policing services in the Hampshire Police area.
+The current Chief Constable is Scott Chilton, who has been in post since 23rd February 2023.